XiSenao/vite-plugin-externals-extension/README.md

 ⚠️ **Note:**

-`getter` is an optional attribute which is no need to configure `getter` hooks when using `ESM` links, which is created for adapt to different `CJS` packages.
+`getter` is an optional attribute which is no need to configure `getter` hooks when using `ESM` links, which is created for adapt to different `UMD` packages.

 `url` is a required option to configure the dependent external links you need.
 If you need asynchronous link need, also suits your appetite.